DS-100/textbook/notebooks/ch12/linear_case_study.md

-We should also add a column of biases.
+We should also add a column of biases in order to have a constant term in our model.

 ```python